suryaops22/Sunil-Java-_project/README.md

 To host the application paste the URL of Ip address in the browser : http://localhost:8080

-To host the application paste the URL of Ip address in the browser : http://localhost:8080

 To install maven in running jenkins container:
 •	docker exec -u 0 -it <jenkins-container-id> /bin/bash
 •	apt-get update
 •	apt-get install -y maven
 •	mvn --version

 In order to commit this jenkins with maven container and create new image (containing jenkins and maven):
 •	docker commit <jenkins_container_id> <new_image_name>

 Use any of the following docker run commands to create new container with the above new image:
-• #docker run -d -p 1234:8080 -p 50000:50000 --name jenkinscontainer jenkins:maven
+•	# docker run -d -p 1234:8080 -p 50000:50000 --name jenkinscontainer jenkins:maven
 •	docker run -d -p 1234:8080 --name jenkinscontainer jenkins:maven